 We offer an exceptional funding package for graduate students, and we fund all of the graduate students we admit.
 The combination of guaranteed funding and Ithaca’s low cost of living allows all students, regardless of their socioeconomic background, to focus on their studies and research.
 Guaranteed and equal funding also fosters a collaborative and supportive community of graduate students.

-In addition to the regular PhD in Sociology, the Field offers a joint PhD program in Sociology and Policy Analysis and Management (PAM).
+In addition to the regular PhD in Sociology, the Field offers a track that allows students to earn a PhD in Sociology with a focus on public policy.
 Students apply to Sociology, and, if admitted, complete all the requirements for and earn a Sociology PhD.
-Their funding comes from PAM, and most of their TA and RA assignments will be with Field members from PAM, although they may form a special committee chaired by any Field member.
-The joint program is ideal for students who want to earn a PhD in Sociology with a policy focus.
+Their special committee should be chaired by a faculty member in the Field of Sociology.
+However, for students in the public policy track, TA and RA funding would come from the Brooks School for Public Policy.
+This means that in years 2-4 they would primarily TA for Brooks courses and/or serve as research assistants for faculty members in public policy.
+This track is ideal for students who want to earn a PhD in Sociology with a policy focus.

 Sociology students can also earn a PhD Minor in Demography through the Cornell Population Center.